Cyber security while travelling

 Be careful when pairing devices to Bluetooth-enabled cars.
 When you pair your device with a car, your personal information is stored on the car’s system.
 It’s best to not pair devices with rental cars, but if you do, make sure you delete any stored data and remove your device from the rental car’s paired device list.

 Be cautious in managing your device’s Bluetooth connections or allowing access to your devices via Bluetooth.
-Check the networking capabilities of the Bluetooth settings of your devices:

 - Some devices allow for automatic connection, meaning that other Bluetooth networks can connect to your device without authorization.